aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

   - 12VDC (5A Minimum)
   - 5.5mm x 2.5mm Barrel Jack
   - 0.91" OLED Display
-  - Atmel Mega 328P MCU (includes cristal for programming)
+  - Atmel Mega 328P MCU (this version includes cristal for programming)
+  - With corner M2.5 holes for placement of an aluminium plate on top of the PCB for extended lifetime and durability.

 ## As Seen On GreatScott!
 This is the Gerber & KiCad files for the Youtuber GreatScott! video "The Best way to reflow solder?
 Hot Plate to the rescue!
 DIY or Buy"